nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-solution-template-test-in-staging.md

 <properties
-   pageTitle="Test dell'offerta di modello di soluzione per il Marketplace | Microsoft Azure" description="Informazioni su come testare l'offerta di modello di soluzione per Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Testing your solution template offer for the Marketplace | Microsoft Azure" description="Understand how to test your solution template offer for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"